 prior to your trip by obtaining travel maps and regulations from public agencies.
 Plan for your trip, take recreation skills classes and know how to operate your equipment safely.

 on land such as meadows, lake shores, wetlands and streams.
 Stay on designated routes.
 This protects wildlife habitats and sensitive soils from damage.
 Don’t disturb historical, archeological or paleontological sites.
 On water, avoid operating your watercraft in shallow waters or near shorelines at high speeds.

-by modeling appropriate behavior, leaving the area better than you found it, properly disposing of waste, minimizing the use of fire, avoiding the spread of invasive species and repairing degraded areas.
+DO YOUR PART by modeling appropriate behavior, leaving the area better than you found it, properly disposing of waste, minimizing the use of fire, avoiding the spread of invasive species and repairing degraded areas.

 Your ORV may take you into rugged terrain, far from medical help or cell service.
 Make sure you and your machine are both ready.
 Inspect your vehicle before every trip.
 Tell a friend or family member your trip itinerary.
 Know your routes.
 Be prepared to fix your own vehicle.Here’s a checklist of basic items you should bring on your adventure:

 Plenty of food and water (recommended 1 gallon of water per day per person)

 Extra fuel and oil